NsamaChibulu/Project2Services/README.md

 ![image](https://user-images.githubusercontent.com/82107226/123123797-082b0f80-d43f-11eb-8c8a-7661141e590d.png)

 After the resources had been created, it was time to deploy our code with CI/CD pipelines.
 GitHub Actions were used instead of Azure DevOps as it was a new technology that I hadn’t used before and wanted to explore how powerful and convenient actions can be.
 I published the code via Visual Studio, ensuring that my commits and code in my repo were up to date and that I was working from the correct main branch.
-The YAML files included in the repository show how each application has its own workflow produced and pipeline.
-This allowed for automatic changes to code without having to redeploy, as demonstrated in the demo.

 ![image](https://user-images.githubusercontent.com/82107226/123123869-1711c200-d43f-11eb-843d-99e40417ccf9.png)